Midvale, Idaho

 Midvale is a city in Washington County, Idaho, United States.
 The population was 171 at the 2010 census, rising to 193 as of 2020.

 History

 The city was named when the valley in which it stands was called Middle Valley.
-The first settlers came in 1868 and in 1876 a post office and school were begun.
+The first settlers came in 1868 (The Keithley and Towell families) and in 1876 a post office and school were begun.
 In 1884 the Middle Valley Ditch was undertaken: in 1885 the first store was built, and in 1898 the P&IN Rail Road came through.
 From 1870 to 1900 stock raising was the chief industry, but today Midvale serves a diversified farming area.
 Midvale is the hometown of former U.S. Senator Larry Craig.